Ministry of Health Research Seed Grant Program

 • Feasibility of the proposed research

-• Alignment and responsiveness to Ministry of Health question
+• Alignment and responsiveness to Ministry of Health questions

 • Capacity and preparedness to collaborate with Ministry of Health knowledge users